vdhamer/Photo-Club-Hub/.github/README.md

 - **Mandatory** fields
     - `clubs` and `museums` are required to distinguish photo clubs from photo museums.
 In the app's internal database these determine the `OrganizationType` (`club` or `museum`) of an `Organization` object, which in turn determines which marker type to show on maps.
     - `town` can be a city (London) or smaller locality (Land's End)
-        - `town` is not shown in the user interface, although it may look that way.
-The user interface displays a (language localized) name generated using the `coordinates`.
-That may be the same as `town`, or a translation of `town`, or a somewhat larger or smaller geographical entity. `town` is used to ensure that there is a unique ID for a club or museum.
-And it serves to document the record in the `root.level1.json` file: it is clearer to say "Victoria and Albert Museum (London)" than to say "Victoria and Albert Museum" and hand you the coordinates.
+        - `town` is _not_ directy visible in the user interface, although it may look that way.
+The user interface displays a language- localized name generated using the `coordinates`.
+This co-called `localizedTown` may contain the same string as `town`, or be a translation of `town`, or may even hold larger or smaller geographical entity.
+The file's `town` field is used to ensure that there is a unique ID for a club or museum.
+So `Fotoclub Lucifer` in `Vessem` would be considered unrelated to a `Fotoclub Lucifer` in `Eersel`.
+The `town` field also serves to document the record in the `root.level1.json` file: it is clearer to say "Victoria and Albert Museum (London)" than to say "Victoria and Albert Museum" and let you figure out the location using its `coordinates`.
-        - Similarly, the user interface may display a (language localized) country name that is automatically generated using the provided `coordinates`.
+        - Similarly, the user interface can display a computed `localizedCountry` name that is automatically generated using the provided `coordinates`.
+The Level 1 data thus does not need or include a `country` attribute.
+This is convenient because country names commonly get translated into local languages (`Italia`, `Italy`, `İtalya`, etc.).
     - `town` and `fullName` together serve to identify clubs or museums.
         - It is thus possible to have two clubs with the same name in different cities.
-But you can't have two clubs with the same name in the same town.
+Two separate clubs or museums with an identical name in the same town would be confusing, and would be treated as a single entity by the app.
         - Try to avoid changing these two strings.
 Because the app doesn't associate the new ID with the previous ID, this result in two different clubs.
-        - `nickName` is a short version of `fullName` to display in confined spaces such as screen headers or map pins.
-It doesn't need to be unique.
+        - `nickName` is a short version of `fullName` that is displayed in confined spaces such as on maps.
+It can be any string, but please keep it short.
-    - `coordinates` is used to draw the club on the map and to [generate](http://www.vdhamer.com/reversegeocoding-for-localizing-towns-and-countries/) localized versions of town and country names.
+    - `coordinates` is used to draw the club on the map and to [generate](http://www.vdhamer.com/reversegeocoding-for-localizing-towns-and-countries/) localized versions of the names of towns and countries.
-        - `latitude` should be in the range [-90.0, +90.0] where negative means Sounthern hemisphere.
+        - `latitude` should be in the range [-90.0, +90.0] where negative values are used for the Sounthern hemisphere (e.g., Australia).
-        - `longitude` should be in the range [-180.0, +180.0] where negative means Western hemisphere.</p>
+        - `longitude` should be in the range [-180.0, +180.0] where negative values are used for the Western hemisphere (e.g., USA).</p>
 - **Optional** fields
     - `website` holds a URL to the club's general purpose website.
-It can be displayed by the app (in a browser).
+It can be opened by the app in a separate browser window.
     - `level2URL` (for clubs only) holds the address of the `Level 2` membership list.
-It is not used yet (Mar 24).
+It is not used yet (Mar 2024).
     - `wikipedia` contains a URL to a Wikipedia page for a museum.
-It _can_ be used for photo clubs - but a photo club with an entry in Wikipedia sounds unlikely.
+It _could_ be used for photo clubs - but such Wikipedia pages may not exist yet (is Magnum a photo club??).
     - `remark` contains a brief note with something worth knowing about the club or museum.
 The `remark` contains an array of alternative strings in multiple languages.
 The app chooses one of the provided languages to display based on the device's language setting.
         - `language` is the two or three letter [ISO-639](https://en.wikipedia.org/wiki/List_of_ISO_639_language_codes) code for a language. `EN` is English, `FI` is Finnish.
         - `value` is the text to display for that particular remark in that language.